Maison d'Ętre Philosophy Bookstore

 Part 2: Blackstone Audio [1/95] 11 tapes for $76.95

-Fountainhead poster 1949 movie
+Fountainhead movie poster 1949 movie

 Directed by King Vidor [1894-1982]; script by Ayn Rand, based on her novel; starring Gary Cooper, Patricia Neal, Raymond Massey, Kent Smith, Robert Douglas & Henry Hull